invntiv/SprytileForever/contributing.md

 ## Bug reports, opening issues

-The [issue tracker is open](https://github.com/ChemiKhazi/Sprytile/issues) and I'd love to get your feedback!
+The [issue tracker is open](https://github.com/invntiv/SprytileForever/issues) and I'd love to get your feedback!
 Whether it's a bug report or a feature request, please feel free to open an issue.

 If you're not familiar with GitHub, bug reports and suggestions are also welcome on the [Sprytile community board](https://chemikhazi.itch.io/sprytile/community).
+[NOTE: this is the original community and is no longer being maintained.
+I will likely start a new one, but for now the original [Discord](http://discord.sprytile.xyz/) is still partially active]

 ## Submitting a pull request

-* [Fork](https://github.com/thesecretlab/YarnSpinner/fork) and clone the repository
+* [Fork](https://github.com/invntiv/SprytileForever/fork) and clone the repository
 * Create a new branch: git checkout -b my-branch-name
 * Make your changes
-* Push to your fork and [submit a pull request](https://github.com/ChemiKhazi/Sprytile/compare)
+* Push to your fork and [submit a pull request](https://github.com/invntiv/SprytileForever/compare)
 * Pat your self on the back and wait for your pull request to be reviewed.

 If you're unfamiliar with how pull requests work, [GitHub's documentation on them](https://help.github.com/articles/using-pull-requests/) is very good.